-Derek Abbott, The University of Adelaide (Australia); Editor of Fluctuation Noise Lett; Smart Materials and Structures.
+Derek Abbott, The University of Adelaide (Australia); Editor of Fluctuation Noise Lett.; Smart Materials and Structures.

 Disclaimer: The views expressed by all the participants were for the purpose of lively debate and do not necessarily express their actual views.
-Editing has been performed in many places to clarify the speakers' intent and/or to remove extraneous material.
-Where convenient, such edits have been indicated as follows:

-Transcript conventions:

-- Square brackets [...] containing a short phrase indicate that these words were not actually spoken, but were editorial insertions for clarity. - [sic] indicates the transcript has been faithful to what was spoken, even though grammatically incorrect. - Angular brackets (...) indicate editorial comments by the Transcript Editor. - Where acoustic emphasis was deemed to occur in the recording, the transcript reflects this with italics.
+Transcript conventions: Square brackets [...] containing a short phrase indicate that these words were not actually spoken, but were editorial insertions for clarity.
+Square brackets [...] containing a long section indicate that the recording was unclear and the speaker has tried to faithfully reconstruct what was actually said; [sic] indicates the transcript has been faithful to what was spoken, even though grammatically incorrect.
+Where acoustic emphasis was deemed to occur in the recording, the transcript reflects this with italics.